Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 Top 5 Automotive Technician Recruiting Tips

 Getting the right candidate through the door is the first step in building and maintaining a high-performing team of technicians.
+However, many shops still rely on outdated or ineffective hiring practices, making it essential to adopt modern, targeted recruitment strategies like the tips that follow.

 1. Identify Your Ideal Candidate